KarthikL1729/UG1-Term-3/IC2021/notes.md

 A 1 length code could be very useful when a single tuple has a very high probability and the total probability of all other distributions is within our error limit.

-In summary, this idea detials the logic of combining multiple source symbols and encoding them together into some fixed length binary string (length chosen according to the dirstribution), which gives us a more efficient source code (smaller normalized length, where normalized length is the length of the compressed binary string divided by the length of the  actual string).
+In summary, this idea details the logic of combining multiple source symbols and encoding them together into some fixed length binary string (length chosen according to the dirstribution), which gives us a more efficient source code (smaller normalized length, where normalized length is the length of the compressed binary string divided by the length of the  actual string).

 Did an example to depict this idea.
 Only using fixed length binary strings here, though variable length seems to have a lot more potential in compression.
 ![id2](Screenshot%20from%202021-06-18%2008-26-12.png)